evansmusomi/flaskwikimap/README.md

-# Learning Flask
+# Flask Wiki Map

-Building a Location Based App that shows people place of interest near a specified location and info about the places.
+See places of interest near a location you choose and info about about the places.